-Credit Transfer will be given for units of competency previously achieved with another RTO.
 Work placement is a mandatory HSC component in some courses and must be completed during the course.
 (Refer to the specific course assessment summary for more detailed information).
-Note

-- you will not be permitted to participate in a work placement if you are not deemed 'work ready' by your trainer. - an 'N' determination will be issued if work placement is not satisfactorily completed.
+- you will not be permitted to participate in a work placement if you are not deemed 'work ready' by your trainer. - a 'N' determination will be issued if work placement is not satisfactorily completed.
 This means that the course will not count towards your HSC pattern of study.
-However, you will still receive a Statement of Attainment which indicates the units of competency achieved towards the qualification. - the scheduled date for work placement is shown in the course assessment summary.
+However, you will still receive a Certificate or Statement of Attainment which indicates one or more unit/s of competency achieved towards the qualification. - the scheduled date for work placement is shown in the course assessment summary.